GreenawayLab/development-automated-workflow-mocs/MOC_modelling/README.md

 XTBARG accuracy 0.1
 ```

-Here, <method> is either gfnff or gfn2.
+Here, /<method/> is either gfnff or gfn2.

 ## Pywindow
 Scripts/pywindow.py shows the automated analysis for reading in the ORCA_DFT XYZ file, conversion to a pywindow molecule and subsequent diameter and volume calcualtions.
 This is then written to a JSON file, indexed via variable name.